rafaduka/ml-proxy/README.md

 #### To reset all stats, go to curl in the terminal

+Run in the command line:
 ```
 curl -L -X DELETE 'http://localhost:8081/statistics'
 ```

 #### To register a metric in the statistics for testing, it is possible through curl below

+Run in the command line:
 ```
 curl -L -X POST 'http://localhost:8081/statistics' \
 -H 'Content-Type: application/json' \